Equal Access: UW Computer Labs

 Minimum Access Requirements

-- Develop policies and procedures that assure access to lab facilities, computers, and electronic resources for people with disabilities and demand that accessibility be considered in the procurement process.
+- Develop policies and procedures that ensure access to lab facilities, computers, and electronic resources for people with disabilities and demand that accessibility be considered in the procurement process.

 - Make sure pathways and entrances to the building are wheelchair-accessible and doorway openings are at least thirty-two inches wide and doorway thresholds are no higher than 1/2 inch.